TinkerMill/latexclasses/README.md

-latexclasses
+TinkerMill Latex Classes
 ============

-The latex document styling classes for TinkerMill
+The latex document styling classes for TinkerMill.
+For examples on using the classes, please refer to the TinkerMill/latexexamples project on github.